nathangemis/CypressTDD/README.md

 npm install cypress --save-dev

-*You may have a node_modules folder or package.json in your project.
+*You must have a node_modules folder or package.json in your project.
 If is not the case, run npm init*

 ### Open Cypress